-Our Human Performance programs, which include resilience Paths and Practices, are designed to strengthen all aspects of a person’s life – from health & fitness, to money & prosperity, to growth & development, to contribution & sustainability.
+Our employee coaching programs, which include resilience Paths and Practices, are designed to strengthen resilience in the workplace.
+At Aduro, we support individuals in the 6 aspects of life – to help them flourish – with a foundation of supporting employee mental health.
 People who grow stronger in all of these areas tend to be better, happier, and more productive employees because they are better, happier, and more productive outside of work as well.
 We have to look at it from a whole-person, whole-life perspective.
 We can no longer separate different parts of our lives.
 It’s so integrated – we believe that is how we must approach our resilience as well.

 You Can do More to Prevent Burnout at Your Organization

 When you work with us to help your employees become more resilient, you can simultaneously make your organization more resilient.

 Hear a clip (or read the transcript below) from our webinar, Your Employees are Ready to Burnout, and dive into how our Human Performance Coaching and Paths can support a more resilient workforce at your organization.